Whittemore, Michigan

-Whittemore (/wɪtˈmɔːr/ WIT-more) is a city in Iosco County in the U.S. state of Michigan.
+Whittemore (/wɪtʌmɔːr/ WIT-uh-more) is a city in Iosco County in the U.S. state of Michigan.
 The population was 414 at the 2020 census, which ranks it as the fourth-least populated city in the state after Omer, Lake Angelus, and Gaastra.

 History

-The village of Whittemore in Burleigh Township, Michigan was first settled in 1879 by David Belleknap and named by a group of locals after Frank Whittemore.
+The village of Whittemore in Burleigh Township, Michigan was first settled in 1879 by David Belleknap and Shelby Sheehan, named by a group of locals after Frank Whittemore.
 The post office began operating on April 13, 1880.
 Whittemore became politically independent of the township when it incorporated as a city in 1907.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 1.02 sqmi, all land.